onc-healthit/legacy-inferno-deployment/README.md

 `- ./nginx/development-certs:/etc/ssl/certs/inferno:ro` should be uncommented.

-once that's done you can start it with `docker-compose up -d`.
+once that's done you can start it with `docker compose up -d`.